codestersunion/bad-at-wordle/README.md

 # bad-at-wordle
-A playground for playing with World
+A playground for playing with software that does Wordle